Tunneling in multi-site mesoscopic quantum Hall circuits: Multi-channel mesoscopic quantum Hall circuits

 \section{Multi-channel mesoscopic quantum Hall circuits}

-In the previous sections, we studied the QH circuits where each grain accommodates just a single channel to the left and also to the right of it.
-It is also possible to engineer a mesoscopic QH circuit having multiple edge channels passing through each metal grain~\cite{dde1}.
-The fully ballistic limit of such multichannel QH circuits can be understood as follows.
+In the previous sections, we studied the QH circuits in which each grain accommodates a single channel to the left and also to the right of it.
+More generally, it is possible to engineer a mesoscopic QH circuit with multiple edge channels traversing each metal grain~\cite{dde1}.
+The fully ballistic regime of such multichannel QH circuits can be understood as follows.
 A portion of QH circuit outside the metal grain that consists of left and right moving edges can be described by a chiral bosonic field.
-Therefore, for the setup with $N$ identical grains each hosting $M$ channels, there would be in total $M(N+1)$ bosonic modes describing the corresponding plasmonic excitations.
-At low energies as compared to the charging energy and also if the inter-grain Coulomb interactions are negligible, out of $M(N+1)$ bosonic modes, $N$ of them would be gapped by the large charging energy and can be integrated out.
-The corresponding low energy effective Hamiltonian can then be written in terms of the remaining $N_{\rm f}=\left[M(N+1)-N\right]$ free modes.
-The usual circuit analysis then shows that the conductance of each free channel takes the value $G_0=M/[2\pi(N+1)]$.
+Therefore, for the setup with $N$ identical grains, each hosting $M$ edge channels, there are in total $M(N+1)$ bosonic modes describing the corresponding plasmonic excitations.
+At energies much lower than the charging energy, and provided that the inter-grain Coulomb interactions are negligible, $N$ of the $M(N+1)$ bosonic modes are gapped by the charging effects and can be integrated out.
+The corresponding low-energy effective Hamiltonian is thus expressed in terms of the remaining $N_{\rm f}=\left[M(N+1)-N\right]$ gapless modes.
+Standard circuit analysis then shows that the conductance of each free channel takes the value $G_0=M/[2\pi(N+1)]$.

-In the case of $N_{\rm f}>1$, the problem can in principle be mapped to an equivalent problem of a particle moving in a multidimensional periodic potential in the presence of dissipation~\cite{Yi, Yi1}.
-The usual perturbative calculations at large transparencies are generally unstable in the sense that as temperature/voltage tends to zero, the perturbative corrections blow up.
-To explicitly demonstrate the above articulations, in the following, we study a typical multichannel QH circuit as schematically shown in Fig.~\ref{fig3}(a).
+When $N_{\rm f}>1$, the problem can in principle be mapped onto that of a particle moving in a multidimensional periodic potential subject to dissipation~\cite{Yi, Yi1}.
+The usual perturbative calculations at large transparencies are generally unstable, in the sense that as temperature/voltage tends to zero, the perturbative corrections blow up.
+To explicitly demonstrate this behavior, we now study a typical multichannel QH circuit as schematically shown in Fig.~\ref{fig3}(a).
 It consists of two islands and a total of six edge channels.
-For the clarity of presentation, we call the portion of the circuit to the left of the first island as the left part, that between the two grains as the middle part and that right of the second grain as the right part.
+For the clarity of presentation, we refer to the portion of the circuit to the left of the first island as the left part, that between the two grains as the middle part and that right of the second grain as the right part.
 Each part accommodates two channels (blue and black), here for generality, implemented via six QPCs as shown in Fig.~\ref{fig3}(a).

 We define six compact bosonic fields $\Phi_\alpha=\Phi_{\alpha,\rm R}-\Phi_{\alpha, \rm L},\;\alpha=1, 2, \cdots, 6$, that fully represent the entire portion of the circuit not covered by the grains.
 A constant interaction model, similar to that detailed in the previous sections, can easily be constructed.
 The boundary perturbations, describing weak backscattering events in six interspaced QPCs, can be written in the standard form